Fellows

 Creating the talent to power a flourishing progress movement

 When we launched the first iteration of our Blog-Building Intensive Fellowship in 2023, a crucial open question was “is there enough high-caliber progress talent out there worth accelerating?”
 The answer, with our first cohort, was a resounding “yes!”
-Our second cohort has shown that last year was no fluke.
-We gain received several hundred applications of such high quality that it was challenging to select down to our target of 20 participants, which is how we ended up with a larger cohort of 25 fellows!
+Our second and third cohorts have shown that that that first year was no fluke.
+This year we again received several hundred applications of such high quality that it was challenging to select down to our target of 25 participants, which is how we ended up with a larger cohort of 31 fellows!

 We’re thrilled to have such a great community come together.
 The tide of history isn’t always carried by the side with the best ideas.
 It is carried by the side with the intellectuals who are best at presenting and arguing for its ideas.